 Overview

-Cohen Milstein has served as Lead Counsel, and the Indiana Public Retirement System and Public School Teachers’ Pension and Retirement Fund of Chicago have served as Lead Plaintiffs, since their respective appointments on March 25, 2020.
+Cohen Milstein serves as Lead Counsel, and Indiana Public Retirement System and Public School Teachers’ Pension and Retirement Fund of Chicago serve as Lead Plaintiffs.
+Parties were court-appointed on March 25, 2020.

 On August 23, 2022, the Tenth Circuit issued a significant opinion on scienter for shareholders, reversing the August 2, 2021 dismissal of Plaintiff’s amended complaint by the district court judge originally assigned the case, and remanding the case for further proceedings.
 The Tenth Circuit held: